Vietnam.vn - Nền tảng quảng bá Việt Nam

 Rize, located next to the Black Sea and near Türkiye's northeastern border, is a little-known "fairyland" destination.

 Rize attracts nature lovers who want to explore a place away from the hustle and bustle of the city.
-This coastal locality has some of the most pristine terrain in Türkiye, surrounded by rolling hills.
-With high annual rainfall, Rize's mountain villages are a popular summer getaway for many visitors.
+This coastal locality has some of the most pristine terrain in Turkey, surrounded by rolling hills.
+With high annual rainfall, Rize's mountain villages are a hot summer escape for many tourists.

 Visitors looking to experience local culture can stay in Çamlıhemşin’s traditional Karadeniz houses.
-Check out Puli Mini Hotel, a traditional Karadeniz house made of stone and weathered chestnut wood in the center of town.
+Visitors should check out Puli Mini Hotel, a traditional Karadeniz house made of stone and weathered chestnut wood in the center of town.
 The house has many windows with direct views of the Fırtına River, allowing fresh air to flow in.

-There are not many dining options around town, but visitors can dine with the locals.
-The town’s usual breakfast is mıhlama, a mixture of melted cheese and cornmeal, served hot with bread.
-Alternatively, visitors can visit Puli Cafe, which serves creative dishes made from local ingredients, such as tavada hamsili, a grilled anchovy pilaf.
+There are not many dining options around town.
+Visitors can dine with the locals.
+The town's usual breakfast is mıhlama, a mixture of melted cheese and cornmeal, served hot with bread.
+Alternatively, visitors can visit Puli Cafe, which serves creative dishes made with local ingredients such as tavada hamsili, a grilled anchovy pilaf.

-About an hour south of the town center of Çamlıhemşin, yayla - a village in the highlands, is also an ideal place to explore the indigenous life in the place known as "fairyland".
-The roads here are not developed, visitors have to travel by off-road vehicle.
+About an hour south of the town center of Çamlıhemşin, yayla - a village on the high mountains, is also an ideal place to explore the indigenous life in the place known as "fairyland".
+The roads here are not yet developed, visitors have to travel by off-road vehicle.
 Fresh air, lush forests, and endless green grasslands are gifts that nature bestows on visitors.
-Waking up in the traditional houses here, visitors will greet the new day with the fragrant smell of toasted bread, listening to the clear sound of cow bells outside in the pasture.
+Waking up in the traditional houses here, visitors will greet the new day with the fragrant smell of baked bread, listening to the clear sound of cow bells outside in the pasture.

 Traditional Turkish wooden houses on the Hazindak plateau, near Senyuva in Çamlıhemşin.